Skip to Content

 • Type: boolean

-Specifies whether color should be disabled in the output.
+Disables color in the output.

 TSTYCHE_NO_INTERACTIVE